Sokkeldirektoratet

 (1) Refrigerated liquefied natural gas (LNG) shall be measured and analysed at the terminal where LNG is loaded onto ships or tanker trucks.

-(2) Measurement of LNG that is loaded onto ships shall be witnessed by an independent surveyor.
+(2) Measurements of LNG that is loaded onto ships shall be witnessed by an independent surveyor.
 The surveyor shall calculate the loaded quantity of LNG and issue a final quantity report.

-(3) The licensee shall verify and be able to document that the measuring system and measurements used to determine that loaded quantities of LNG comply with these regulatory requirements.
+(3) The licensee shall verify and be able to document that the the measuring systems and measurements used to determine the loaded quantities of LNG comply with the requirements of these regulations.

 Section 57.